sboursault/gherkin-htmlify/README.md

 # gherkin-htmlify
-generate html pages from your feature files to share them easier
+Use node to generate html pages from your feature files and share them easier.